adobe/aepsdk-edgeidentity-android/Documentation/api-reference.md

 #### Java

 ##### Syntax

 ```java
 public static void setAdvertisingIdentifier(final String advertisingIdentifier);
 ```
-- _identifier_ is a string that provides developers with a simple, standard system to continue to track the Ads through their apps.
+- _advertisingIdentifier_ is an ID string that provides developers with a simple, standard system to continue to track ads throughout their apps.

 ##### Example

 ```java
 ...
 @Override